robotpony/chronicle.md/README.md

 ## Installation

 1. Install `PrestoPHP`, `Markdown Extra`, and `Chronicle` to the `lib` folder in a web root.
-2. Symlink `combobulate.php` to your web root.
+2. Symlink `combobulate.php` to the web root.
-3. Copy the example `htaccess` file to your web root.
+3. Copy the example `htaccess` file to the web root.

-Your web root should look something like:
+Your web root will now look something like:

 	combobulate.php	-> lib/chronicle.md/combobulate.php
 	.htaccess
 	index.php (Main template)
-	site.json (Main settings)
+	site.json (Settings)
 	blog/     (Markdown blog posts)
 	pages/    (More markdown things)
 	home.md   (More markdown)